stephengold/Minie/README.md

 ## An introduction to New6Dof

-A physics joint connects one physics body to another (or to a fixed point in space), constraining how the body(s) can move.
+A `PhysicsJoint` connects one physics body to another (or to a fixed point in space), constraining how the body(s) can move.

 For instance, a door might swing on hinges.